Alex Owen-Hill

 You teach the alien

-No previous experience with human interaction required!
-With our unique "choose-your-own-adventure" format, the audience guides our alien through the baffling world of human rituals.
-Think of it as a live-action video game, but instead of controllers, we use laughter, empathy, and the occasional awkward silence.
-Our gentle approach ensures that everyone, even those most wary of human contact, can enjoy the wonder of connection.
-It's not just a show; it's an experience that transforms the theatre into a spaceship where everyone's idiosyncrasies are celebrated, making the strange familiar and the familiar strangely delightful.
+Through inclusive, compassionate audience interaction, Alex's approach ensures that everyone – even those most wary of human contact – can enjoy the wonder of connection.
+It's not just a show; it's an experience that transforms the venue into a new community where everyone's idiosyncrasies are celebrated, making the strange familiar and the familiar strangely delightful.

 Get a ticket today!

-You just turn up on the day.
-But there are only limited seats (it's intentionally a small room).
+There are only limited seats (it's intentionally a small room).
 So, to avoid you waiting in a line and then not getting in, it's a good idea to turn up in enough time!